schoeberl/chisel-book/slides/course_www.md

 Students will work in groups of two or three on small lab exercises and as a final project on a vending machine.

-The course is lectured online on Zoom.
+The course is lectured online on Zoom for the first 4 weeks.
 Link is in DTU Learn.

 ### Pensum List